AlexseyWeb/sample_sqlalchemy/README.md

--small script for working with sqlalchemy
+- script for working with sqlalchemy